banzade/yolo_voice/README.md

-# yolo with audio output
+#Real time detection of objects along with audio cues using gTTS and Yolov3